 The shipping company updates a fuel surcharge rate to ensure that the customer pays the most accurate price per gallon.
 These rates differ from company to company.
 Typically, they are calculated as a fixed percentage related to a one-cent increase in the cost of a gallon of fuel.

 For example, the price per gallon rises from $3.00 to $3.03.
 The total increase in price would be 30 percent (.1 X 3).
 Likewise, if the fuel price falls from $3.00 to $2.97, the fuel surcharge rate would decrease by 30 percent.
 (A ten percent increase on the penny is an astronomically high amount, with the average rate usually less than a half percent increase, but in easy math, we’ll leave it at an even 10).

 What numbers are needed to calculate fuel surcharges?

 To calculate your business’ fuel surcharge, you need to know a few numbers specific to your business.
 They may include the actual cost per mile and your truck’s fuel mileage.

-1. The actual cost per mile
+The actual cost per mile

-1. A base fuel price
+1. Base fuel price

 2. Base fuel mileage

 When a surcharge uses these factors, it clarifies the billing and protects all parties involved.
-For example, the base fuel cost was $2.00 and the current fuel cost is $3.00, you know you need to charge an extra $1 for each gallon of fuel you buy while hauling the load.
+For example, the base fuel cost was $2.00 and the current fuel cost is $3.00.
+In this case, you need to charge an extra $1 for each gallon of fuel you buy while hauling the load.
 Since your load rates are per mile, you need to calculate the fuel surcharge per mile, too.
 This is where knowing your fuel mileage comes in.